TheArchitect2000/zkiot-riscv-qemu-executable/README.md

 ```
 ./verifier
 ```
-Alternatively, you can upload your proof using the **developer panel** to the blockchain and use the Fidesinnova explorer to check the verification.
+Alternatively, you can upload your proof using the **IoT Developer Console** to the blockchain and use the Fidesinnova explorer to check the verification.

 ## IoT Device Execution (To execute on ESP32 Microcontroller)
 ### Prerequisites